arnaudboutin/Spindle-clustering/README.md

 # Spindle-clustering
-See the labdoyon Github https://github.com/labdoyon/ for the original code (available soon...)
+Modified scripts.
+See https://github.com/labdoyon/ for the original scripts (scripts available soon...)